mlange-42/modo/docs/docs/src/guide/features/templates.md

 Simply use the same files names, and alter the content.
 Embedded templates that can be overwritten can be found in folder [assets/templates](https://github.com/mlange-42/modo/tree/main/assets/templates).

-Besides changing the page layout, this feature can be used to alter the [Hugo](../formats#hugo) front matter, or to adapt the [mdBook](../formats#mdbook) configuration file.
+Besides changing the page layout and content, this feature can be used to alter the [Hugo](../../formats#hugo) front matter.